 The "Eliminate the Marriage Tax Penalty Act" aims to amend the South Carolina Code of Laws by introducing Section 12-6-525.
 This new provision allows married taxpayers who file a joint federal return to calculate their South Carolina income tax as if they were filing as single taxpayers, provided that this method results in a lower cumulative tax owed than if they had filed jointly.
 If the single-filing calculation yields a lower tax amount, the excess owed can be deducted from their joint return.
-The act specifies that married taxpayers cannot choose a different filing status for their South Carolina tax return if they opt for this calculation method.
+However, it is specified that married taxpayers cannot choose a different filing status for their South Carolina tax return.

 Statutes affected: